joshmarinacci/simpleguide/text.md

 Your kit came with a kind of plastic called **PLA**.
 This is a bio-plastic that melts at fairly low temperatures and does not require a heated bed.
 This makes it easy to work with.
-The other common kind of plastic you will see is **ABS** which is used to make Legos, among other things.
-ABS melts at a higher temp and requires a heated bed to stick and cool properly.
+The other common kind of plastic you will see is **ABS**, which is used to make Lego among other things.
+ABS melts at a higher temp and requires a heated bed to cool properly.
 We won’t be working with ABS in this guide.
 Consider it an exercise for the advance reader.

-When you built your printer you attached three contact switches which look like this.
+When you assembled your printer you attached three contact switches which look like this.
 They are called the **end stops**.
 The printer software uses these to tell where the end of your bed is.
 This makes calibration a *lot* easier.